kubekit99/kustomize-deckhand-poc/deckhand-poc-ascrd/README.md

 Here are the following issues that still need to be addresed:

-- Added "#jeb" in some "required" fields in validation.
+- Added "jeb" or "JEB" in some "required" fields in validation.
 Since the substitution plugin is not implemented yet, some required fields are not part of the CRD hence the syntax is incorrect.
-- Need to implement a plugin to automatize the usage of variables as in [replacement](https://github.com/kubekit99/kustomize-deckhand-poc/blob/master/deckhand-poc-ascrd/replacement/sample-doc.yaml#L34).
+- Need to implement a plugin to automatize the usage of variables as in [replacement](https://github.com/kubekit99/kustomize-deckhand-poc/blob/master/deckhand-poc-ascrd/replacement/sample-doc.yaml).
   This most likely means converting/moving/leveraging the substitution section of the CRDs.
 - Need to implement a script to convert the layering section of the CRDs into Kustomize override.
 - Need to improve the airship/kustomizeconfig to improve the "prefix" mechanism and the refs object.